How To Host A Laid Back Dinner Party

 Flowers

 If you’re stopping at the store you might as well pick up flowers for a centerpiece.
-A couple of bunches will do.
+A couple of bunches will do – one floral and one greenery.
 This time of year we have a nice selection of locally grown ‘farmers picks’ that look great mixed with seeded eucalyptus.
-Check out my secrets to flower arranging here.
+Check out my secrets to flower arranging for more guided tips.

 mini jar of macarons sitting on top of gray dinner plate.